midorikuma/VariablesViewer/README.md

 ・pig mob
 ・customized carrot_on_a_stick
 ・block of wraped_planks
-The command `get.mcfunction` can be used to obtain or summon an object.
+The commands `get.mcfunction` can be used to obtain or summon an object.

 # Advanced Settings